projecttacoma/fqm-execution/README.md

 # Introduction

-`fqm-execution` is a library for calculating FHIR-based Electronic Clinical Quality Measures (eCQMs) written in Clinical Quality Language (CQL).
+`fqm-execution` is a library[^fn] for calculating FHIR-based Electronic Clinical Quality Measures (eCQMs) written in Clinical Quality Language (CQL).
 It wraps the [cql-execution](https://github.com/cqframework/cql-execution) and [cql-exec-fhir](https://github.com/cqframework/cql-exec-fhir/) libraries in order to provide eCQM-specific output/interpretation of the raw results returned from executing the CQL/ELM on provided patient data.

 More information about FHIR eCQMs can be found in the [FHIR Quality Measure Implementation Guide](https://build.fhir.org/ig/HL7/cqf-measures/index.html), which informs the majority of how `fqm-execution` calculation behaves.